thestippe/thestippe.github.io/_drafts/statistics/survival_analysis.md

 to observe our system for a finite amount of time $c$, and in this period the event may or may not occur.

-Let us assume that we performed a study with duration $c\,,$ if we do not observe the event within the end of the study we cannot conclude that the event did not happened, we can only conclude that it did not happened within time $c$.
+Let us assume that we performed a study with duration $c\,,$ if we do not observe the event within the end of the study we cannot conclude that the event did not happen, we can only conclude that it did not happen within time $c$.
 We assume that the event must happen at some time.
 We introduce the outcome variable $y$ as $$y = \min(t, c)$$ and define the **censoring status** variable $\delta$ which indicates if the event was observed or not